mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_uri_get_tls.rst

 Returns
 -------

 Returns a boolean, true indicating that TLS should be used.
+This returns true if *any* :ref:`TLS option <tls_options>` is specified.